lukadfagundes/trinity-method-sdk/README.md

 4. Full test suite execution (`npm run test`)
 5. Only publishes if all checks pass

-**Note:** Automated npm publishing is not currently configured.
-Publishing requires manual `npm publish` after successful CI validation.
+**Note:** Manual publishing is now optional.
+The CD pipeline handles automated publishing when you create version tags (recommended workflow).

 ---